From Complex-Analytic Models to Dyadic Methods: A Real-Variable Approach to Hypersingular Operators: Hypersingular sparse operators

 \section{Hypersingular sparse operators}

-A natural question arising from the proof of Theorem \ref{20251226thm01} is whether Bourgain's interpolation trick can be used to study other dyadic operators in harmonic analysis.
+A natural question arising from the study of $\calM_t^{\calD}$ and $K_{2t}$ is whether there exists a unified harmonic-analytic framework that treats these two complex-analytic models simultaneously, and that extends to a broader class of hypersingular operators.
 It turns out that a more general principle underlies this phenomenon.

 Let us now turn to some details.
 We recall some definitions first.